Our focus is on getting you well — a commitment supported by the highest outcomes nationally for kidney-pancreas transplant survival.

 Rush Excellence in Kidney-Pancreas Transplants

-- Excellent outcomes: The Scientific Registry of Transplant Recipients confirms our kidney-pancreas transplant one-year survival rates for single organ transplants are the highest in the Chicago area at 93.8%.
+- Excellent outcomes: The Scientific Registry of Transplant Recipients confirms our kidney-pancreas transplant one-year patient survival rates for deceased donor transplants are the highest in the Chicago area at 100%.

 - A team to support you: Because a kidney-pancreas transplant requires a team approach, your care team will include transplant surgeons, cardiologists, nephrologists, hepatologists, behavioral therapists, nutritionists, exercise physiologists and financial coordinators — all focused on helping you through the transplant process.